-- 37.1 Each Councillor present at a Council meeting who is entitled to vote is entitled to one vote. - 37.2 Voting at a meeting must not be in secret, but if the meeting is closed to the public, a Councillor is not required to divulge their vote to the public. - 37.3 The question is determined in the affirmative by a majority of the Councillors present at a meeting at the time the vote is taken voting in favour of the question. - 37.4 If the number of votes in favour of the question is half the number of Councillors present at the meeting at the time the vote is taken, the chairperson has a second vote, with the exception of the election of a Mayor or a Deputy Mayor, and a vote to declare the office of Mayor or Deputy Mayor vacant. - 37.5 For the purpose of determining the result of a vote, a Councillor present at the meeting who does not vote is to be taken to have voted against the question. - 37.6 Voting must be by a show of hands, unless otherwise determined by Council. - 37.7 Except where a Councillor may call for a division, Councillors must remain seated in silence while a vote is being taken. - 37.8 The Chair may direct that the vote be recounted as often as may be necessary to satisfy themselves of the result. - 37.9 Any Councillor may request that their opposition to, or support for, a resolution be recorded in the minutes of the meeting.
+- 36.1 Each Councillor present at a Council meeting who is entitled to vote is entitled to one vote. - Voting at a meeting must not be in secret, but if the meeting is closed to the public, a Councillor is not required to divulge their vote to the public. - 36.3 The question is determined in the affirmative by a majority of the Councillors present at a meeting at the time the vote is taken voting in favour of the question. - 36.4 If the number of votes in favour of the question is half the number of Councillors present at the meeting at the time the vote is taken, the chairperson has a second vote, with the exception of the election of a Mayor or a Deputy Mayor, and a vote to declare the office of Mayor or Deputy Mayor vacant. - For the purpose of determining the result of a vote, a Councillor present at the meeting who does not vote is to be taken to have voted against the question. - 36.6 Voting must be by a show of hands, unless otherwise determined by Council. - 36.7 Councillors must remain seated in silence while a vote is being taken. - 36.8 The Chair may direct that the vote be recounted as often as may be necessary to satisfy themselves of the result. - On motions containing multiple items which can feasibly be implemented separately, these items may be voted upon separately after having been debated as a whole.